pcohen89/catepiller/README.md

 - [ ] Take max and min
 - [ ] Count the number of instances of that comp type matched to the assembly

-### Don't merge to the sub-component tables, just create a field for every component and count instances on the assembly
+### Don't merge to the sub-component tables, just count instances of each component on the assembly
+In this case, the data will have a feature for each component.
+The feature will count how many of that component are present on the assembly instance

 ### Try different outcome variables